How HR and Small Businesses Can Improve Labor Law Compliance for 2021

 Occupational Safety and Health Associate (OSHA)

-OSHA applies to almost every business in the US.
-This law assures safe and healthy working conditions by setting and enforcing standards and providing training, outreach, education and compliance assistance.
+OSHA applies to almost every business in the United States.
+This law assures safe and healthy working conditions by setting and enforcing standards and providing training, outreach, education, and compliance assistance.

 Uniformed Services Employment and Reemployment Rights Act (USERRA)

-This act is intended for all businesses.
-USERRA protects the job rights of individuals who voluntarily or involuntarily leave employment for military service.
+USERRA is intended for all American businesses.
+The law protects the job rights of individuals who voluntarily or involuntarily take military leave from employment for service.

 Family and Medical Leave Act (FMLA)